What are the symptoms of menopausal hair loss?

 Get adequate sleep

-Getting enough sleep is important for good health in general, but it's especially important if you're trying to prevent hair loss during menopause because it gives the body time to rest and repair itself, which includes repairing damaged cells in the follicles of your scalp that is responsible for growing new hair.
+Getting enough sleep is important for good health in general, but it's especially important if you're trying to prevent menopausal hair loss.
+It gives the body time to rest and repair itself, which includes repairing damaged cells in the follicles of your scalp that is responsible for growing new hair.
 So aim for 7-9 hours of quality sleep every night if possible.

 Exercise regularly